 - A client using enterprise content management needed to be able to identify messages tagged with a custom message class (i.e. IPM.NOTE.XXXX) then test the age of those messages and perform a ‘soft’ delete of any message exceeding their retention threshold.

 - A client who had not purchased Microsoft’s Enterprise Client Access License (ECAL) for Exchange wanted to apply a retention rule that moved older messages into a ‘to be deleted’ folder in the mailbox where users had a one week window to preserve any business critical messages before the folder was emptied.

 These examples of more complex defensible deletion policies are excellent examples of how third-party products such as Sherpa’s Altitude IG or Mail Attender can replace MRM functions in Exchange 2013.
 Such procedures are extremely difficult to enforce using standard Exchange tools – especially when the ECAL is not available.
-If you are planning an Exchange 2013 or Office 365 upgrade and need to replicate MRM policies, Sherpa can help.
+If you are planning an Exchange 2013 or Microsoft 365 upgrade and need to replicate MRM policies, Sherpa can help.
 Contact your account manager to schedule a full demonstration or request s software evaluation.